3 Tools to Master Crypto Day Trading and Always Stay Ahead of the Competition

 Arbitrage trading is a common strategy for day traders, regardless of which asset class they’re trading.
 If done right it can guarantee a quick profit, but tracking down the profitable spreads and acting on them quickly is key to success.

-As seen above, when watching a market on Coygo you can use the real-time Arbitrage Scanner to monitor prices and spreads in real-time of that same trade pair on other exchanges.
+As seen above, with Coygo Terminal’s real-time arbitrage scanner you can monitor prices and spreads in real-time across multiple trade pairs an exchanges.
 The largest spreads are highlighted with darker colors.
-Profiting from arbitrage requires quick thinking and action, with Coygo you can find arbitrage spreads, submit trades to multiple exchanges, and transfer between exchanges all from the same interface.
+Profiting from arbitrage requires quick thinking and action, with Coygo Terminal you can find arbitrage spreads, submit trades to multiple exchanges in parallel, and transfer between exchanges all from the same interface.